Last updated 15 Jul 2026, 19:36 UTC · updated through the trading day

 Goldman Sachs Fear and Greed Index Today

-The Goldman Sachs Fear and Greed Index today is 39/100, showing Fear.
+The Goldman Sachs Fear and Greed Index today is 84/100, showing Extreme Greed.
 CFGI measures current Goldman Sachs market sentiment using live market data and proprietary behavioural models.

 Live Goldman Sachs Fear and Greed Index